-Our Java Blue Batavia Coffee comes from a producer name Tobing.
+Our Java Blue Batavia Coffee comes from a coffee producer name Tobing.
 He owns approximately 50 Hectares of coffee farms in West Java province, exactly Ciwidey sub-district.
-He has planted coffee in Ciwidey area since 2005.
-Besides, he also collects parchment from small farmers around his estate.
-Yearly, the production is about 80-90 tons of green beans from his own estate and small farmers and this keeps expanding.
-Many specialty roasters friends from Jakarta, Singapore, and Australia buy micro-lots from him.
+He has planted coffee trees in Ciwidey area since 2005.
+He also collects parchment from small farmers around his estate.
+Yearly, the production is about 80-90 tons of green coffee beans from his own coffee estate and small farmers and this keeps expanding.
+Many specialty coffee roasters from Jakarta, Singapore, and Australia purchase micro-lots from our Java Coffee Farmer.

 The volcanic soil on the side of this mountain is very fertile and many other crops, from potatoes to cacao, share space with the coffee.
 Recently, exporters and other professionals in the coffee industry have been working with the agricultural communities there to foster a resurgence in Specialty Coffee.
 The terrain is so steep that even four-wheel-drive vehicles become useless about 3,000 feet, and you move up on foot.
 Coffee cherries are still brought back down to the collection point via scooter.

 Java Coffee History